 I wasn’t great at prospecting, and I had no training.
 But I did have the ability to work longer and suffer more than most.
 It would be a number of years before I would learn effective prospecting techniques.

 You can spend a lot of time prospecting without results if you don’t adopt effective sales prospecting techniques.
 You must reject all the hacks that people offer and stick to the fundamentals of good prospecting to succeed.
 Because you are working against the clock to hit your targets, you want to be effective.
-If you need help with cold calling, pick up our free ebook: How to Crush It, Kill It, and Master Cold Calling Now!
+Meanwhile if you need help with cold calling and prospecting, check out the to find out how to double your meetings now!

 1. Prioritize Warm Prospects